BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Experiment

-\paragraph{Training Parameters} Models are trained with AdamW \cite{AdamW} optimizer, in which gradient clip is exploited with learning rate 2e-4, a total batch size of 64 on 8 NVIDIA GeForce RTX 3090 GPUs.
-For ResNet \cite{ResNet} based image-view encoder, we apply a step learning rate policy, which drops the learning rate at 17 and 20 epoch by a factor of 0.1.
-With respect to SwinTransformer \cite{SwinTransformer} based image-view encoder, we apply a cyclic policy \cite{Second}, which linearly increases the learning rate from 2e-4 to 2e-3 in the first 40\% schedule and linearly decreases the learning rate from 2e-3 to 0 in the remainder epochs.
-The total schedule is terminated within 20 epochs.
+Models are trained with AdamW \cite{AdamW} optimizer, in which gradient clip is exploited with learning rate 2e-4, a total batch size of 64 on 8 NVIDIA GeForce RTX 3090 GPUs.
+For ResNet \cite{ResNet} based image-view encoder, we apply a step learning rate policy, which drops the learning rate at epoch 17 and 20 by a factor of 0.1.
+With respect to SwinTransformer \cite{SwinTransformer} based image-view encoder, we apply a cyclic policy \cite{Second}, which linearly increases the learning rate from 2e-4 to 1e-3 in the first 40\% schedule and linearly decreases the learning rate from 1e-3 to 0 in the remainder epochs.
+By default, the total schedule is terminated within 20 epochs.